mozillascience/studyGroup/README.md

 > **Event Listing Gotchas:** here are a few things to look out for when listing an event:
 >  - Did you remember to include the `---` above and below?
 The website builder needs those.
 >  - Can't find the issue tracker?
 Remember to turn it on under the 'Settings' menu on the right.
->  - The five fields need to be on exactly one line each; some text editors will insert line breaks into lines that are too long; remove these if so.
+>  - The seven fields need to be on exactly one line each; some text editors will insert line breaks into lines that are too long; remove these if so.

 ## How to Stay in Touch With Your Members